House members could get a coronavirus vaccine. But a quarter of them have not.

 In a letter to Pelosi last week, House Minority Leader Kevin McCarthy (R-Calif.) said that about 75 percent of House members had received a vaccine, which would mean more than 100 members have not been vaccinated.
 Aides to McCarthy said the percentage was relayed to him by the physician’s office.
 No figure for the Senate has been revealed.

-Lists of House and Senate members who have not received a vaccine are not publicly available.
+Lists of House and Senate members who have not received a vaccination are not publicly available.
 The Washington Post contacted 44 congressional offices, and 23 said whether the member had been vaccinated.
-Nine Republicans said they had not received a vaccine.
+Nine Republicans said they had not received a shot.
 None of the 15 Democrats contacted acknowledged not being vaccinated.

 Several Republicans told The Post that they have not been vaccinated because they have had covid-19, the disease caused by the coronavirus, and would rely on protection from antibodies they naturally produced after a positive coronavirus diagnosis.